hikarisaotom/StockTracker/README.md

 - TSLA 🚗

 >**Note**: Due to some lack of information in all the stocks coming from the Finnhub API, not all the symbols are being listed on the main dropdown component, although, the request to populate the dropdown with that information was designed and included and was left commented into the document for reference purposes.

-## Local Push Notifications and Alerts 📲

-The application sends local push notifications when the price set for an alert is passed, only one notification will be sent to not annoy the user by sending multiple notifications at once.
-If the user updates the price for a previously added symbol, even if the user was updated for the old price, a new notification will be sent to notify for the current price.

-On the other hand, if a price set for an alert was already reached and the user was already notified, this information will also be displayed in the price tracker component.

 ## HOW TO RUN 💻